MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 - Implement mutual TLS (mTLS) to ensure that both the client and server authenticate each other.
 This strategy provides an extra layer of security.
 Configure the gateway to enforce mTLS by setting appropriate policies and constraints.

 - Validate client certificates by using API Management and the [validate-client-certificate policy](/azure/api-management/api-management-howto-mutual-certificates-for-clients) referenced in an Azure key vault.
-This policy validates the client certificate presented by the client application and checks the issuer, expiration date, thumbprint, and revocation lists.
+This policy validates the client certificate that the client application presents and checks the issuer, expiration date, thumbprint, and revocation lists.

 ### Reasons to avoid a gateway for this scenario